How to Set Meaningful Goals for the New Year (Without Pressure or Perfectionism)

 Foto di <a href="https://pixabay.com/it/users/bumblebee05-23060175/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=6805685">Bumblebee05</a> da <a href="https://pixabay.com/it//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=6805685">Pixabay</a>

 This guide will help you create meaningful, sustainable, compassionate goals that support your growth instead of overwhelming you.
 Goals that feel like an invitation, not a burden.
-Goals that help you become more you, not a “better” version of yourself.
+Goals that help you reconnect with yourself, not pressure you into becoming someone else.

 Why Traditional Resolutions Don’t Work

-Let’s be honest: resolutions often fail because they’re built on the wrong foundation.
+Most resolutions fail because they’re built on the wrong foundation.
+They tend to be:

 • too vague (“get healthier”)